Writing a business continuity plan

 Decide how you would handle a crisis by identifying:

-• what actions will you take in a crisis
+• what actions you will take in a crisis

 • how the actions will be done